 You can respec Atlas points by using Orbs of Unmaking.
 You can purchase them from vendors by paying 2 Orbs of Regret for 1 Orb of Unmaking.

-Where do I put my Atlas skill points?
+Where do I put my Atlas skill points in 3.20?

 The beautiful thing about this tree is the fact that no matter where you put your skill points, you will still get value out of them.
 So, unless you want to play as efficiently as possible, I recommend that you put them towards the content that you really enjoy.

-With the introduction of Atlas keystones, most of them are situational, but I really like Singular Focus that I will keep allocated at all times, except when going for boss farming.
+With the introduction of Atlas keystones, most of them are situational, but I really like Stream of Consciousness that I will keep allocated almost all times, unless I want to juice maps with specific scarabs.

 Nevertheless, I also wanted to share a few trees that could be better for different scenarios.